Crypto-Done-Right/CryptoDoneRight/_posts/2023-09-01-quantum-cryptography.md

 - The encrypted/authenticated messages are created using symmetric algorithms[^2].
 Systematic algorithms use the same key for both your browser and the bank's webserver.

 - The one-time key is generated using an asymmetric algorithm[^3].
 Asymmetric algorithms require both your browser and the bank's webserver to create public data and private data.
 They then exchange their respective public data.
-Your browser's private data combined withthe bank's webserver public data produces the same output as the bank's private data combined with your browser's public data.
+Your browser's private data combined with the bank's webserver public data produces the same output as the bank's private data combined with your browser's public data.
 Because both computers have generated the same output, that output can be used to generate the same one-time key on both sides.

 - A signed certificate is a piece of publicly available digital data that verifies web site identities.
 A certificate is verified by another asymmetric process.
 This certificate is used to verify that the server that is answering is genuine.
 The bank's private key is used to generate a digital signature for the bank's certificate.
 Your browser uses a known public key associated with the bank's website to verify that the certificate is valid for your bank.